 We're very fortunate to be able to hold Odyssey on the campus of Saint Anselm College.
-The 2016 rankings of the Princeton Review placed Saint Anselm among the top colleges and universities in the nation for best campus food and happiest students.
+The 2019 rankings of the Princeton Review placed Saint Anselm among the top colleges and universities in the nation for best campus food (#8) and happiest students (#6).
 Odyssey students love the Coffee Shop, the peaceful, beautiful grounds, and the friendly, efficient staff.
 Saint Anselm is one of the finest liberal arts colleges in the country, dedicated to excellence in education, and its campus provides a beautiful setting and high-quality facilities for the workshop.

 I love working with developing writers, helping them to realize their potential and make their work the best it can be.
-My experiences over Odyssey's twenty-two previous years have been incredible.
-Talented writers of all ages, some already published, have come from all across the US, Canada, the UK, Sweden, Spain, France, Germany, Israel, Australia, Hong Kong, and Singapore, and embarked on this epic journey of discovery with me.
+My experiences over Odyssey's twenty-three previous years have been incredible.
+Talented writers of all ages, some already published, have come from all across the US, Canada, the UK, Sweden, Spain, France, Germany, Israel, Australia, Hong Kong, Japan, and Singapore, and embarked on this epic journey of discovery with me.
 I've watched students make major breakthroughs during the six weeks, and I've followed their progress after the workshop as they've submitted their work, piled up the rejection slips, made sales, and built wonderful writing careers for themselves.

 Odyssey provides a